 -

-And I'm just going to go through very
+And I'm just going to go through

-quickly here some of the names, so you
+very quickly here some of the names,

 -